"

 References

-Constructing Informal or Topic Outlines
+Constructing Informal Topic Outlines

 The rest of your outline will include the main topics and sub-points you will develop in each paragraph or section of the report.